If you are new to Solihull, your library service has many free services available to you

 Solihull Libraries have a selection of children’s books in Ukrainian

-Bookstart, the national body that aims to encourage a love of books, stories and rhymes in children from as young an age as possible, have produced guides in Ukrainian on Reading with your child, 0-12 months and 3-4 years
+Bookstart, the national body that aims to encourage a love of books, stories and rhymes in children from as young an age as possible, have produced guides in Ukrainian on Reading with your child for:

 If you are a Ukrainian family, or are supporting a Ukrainian family, you can email the Literacy Trust to receive one of their Welcome Reading Packs.
 You will receive a bag with age-appropriate books, a ruler, pencil, pack of markers, stickers, a pencil case, a hardback notebook.
 You will also receive some printed resources, information about local literacy activities and a QR code to access digital activities.